What is the difference between Bimatoprost and Latanoprost?

 by | Jul 2, 2021 | Bimatoprost | 0 comments

-Among the current ocular hypotension medications employed in treating open-angle glaucoma and ocular hypertension, prostaglandin analogues are the most potent.
+Among the current ocular hypotension medications employed in treating open-angle glaucoma and ocular hypertension, prostaglandin analogs are the most potent.
 These include Bimatoprost and Latanoprost.
 In the United States, latanoprost has been commercially available since 1996.
-These pharmaceutical agents’ precise mode of action to lower intraocular pressure is still not understood; they are believed to act by increasing aqueous humour outflow via the trabecular route and the uveoscleral pathway.
+These pharmaceutical agents’ precise mode of action to lower intraocular pressure is still not understood; they are believed to act by increasing aqueous humor outflow via the trabecular route and the uveoscleral pathway.

 Latanoprost